-The Lake Distict is one of the most beautiful parts of the United Kingdom, with its mountains and green fertile valleys.
-It has inspired the Romantic poets, such as Wordsworth and Coleridge and artists from Turner to Ruskin, who built his home on the shores of Lake Coniston.
+The Lake District a UNESCO World Heritage site, is one of the most beautiful parts of the United Kingdom, with its mountains and green fertile valleys.
+It has inspired the Romantic poets, such as Wordsworth and Coleridge and artists such as Turner and Ruskin, who built his home on the shores of Lake Coniston.
 Visitors from all over the world come to immerse themselves in the scenery, to walk, climb and enjoy the lakes.

-Located in the south of the Lake District National Park, Eller How House is ten minutes from the southern end of Lake Windermere, from Cartmel or Grange-over-Sands.
+Located in the south of the Lake District National Park, Eller How House is ten minutes from the southern end of Lake Windermere alsonten from Cartmel and Grange-over-Sands.
 There are sea views from the summer house in the grounds and stupendous views of the Lakeland hills from the fell top behind the house.

 Eller How House is an ideal base for walking on the Southern fells or boating and water sports on Windermere and Coniston.
-Ambleside is half an hour away and you can be in the northern lakes in less than an hour.
+Ambleside is half an hour away and you can be in the northern lakes, Derwent Water and Keswick or Carlisle in less than an hour.